CodeMaxx/CodeMaxx.github.io/_posts/2016-05-31-writeup-overthewire-bandit-level17.md

 writeup: true
 points:
 ctf_category: Wargame
-description: "Bandit Level 17 → 18: using diff to find the one changed line between two password files"
+description: "Using diff to find the one changed line between two password files"
 ---

 > **Level goal:** There are 2 files in the homedirectory: passwords.old and passwords.new.
 The password for the next level is in passwords.new and is the only line that has been changed between passwords.old and passwords.new